okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 Navigate to `http://localhost:4200`, and you should see a login form like the following.

-{% img blog/microservices-spring-secure/angular-login.png alt:"Angular Login" width:"800" %}
+{% img blog/microservices-spring-secure/angular-login.png alt:"Angular Login" width:"800" %}{: .center-image }

 **NOTE:** If it logs you in automatically, this is likely because you have cookies for `http://localhost:8080` still in your browser.
 Clear your cookies, or try an incognito window.

 If you want to adjust the style of the form, so it isn't right up against the top toolbar, add the following to `styles.css`.